Help us improve your experience.

 Overview

-On all branch SRX Series Firewalls, if your device memory utilization is high on the control plane, loading a large IDP policy might cause the device to run out of memory.
+On SRX Series Firewalls, if your device memory utilization is high on the control plane, loading a large IDP policy might cause the device to run out of memory.
 This can trigger a system reboot during the IDP security package update.

 Procedure